friendtech33-DAO/ft33-docs/docs/get-involved/contribute.md

 can introduce stability and transparency back into financial markets and create financial inclusion for all.

-OlympusDAO exists to support projects that bring value to the OHM economy.
+OlympusDAO exists to support projects that bring value to the FTW economy.
 The DAO is driven by the following values:

 - Community-run